The Tripper: Production

 David Arquette came up with the idea for the film when he was at a reggae concert in Northern California.
 "We're surrounded by redwood trees and the redwood trees are always so creepy anyway.
 And I thought it would be crazy if a madman came out of the woods and started hacking up all these hippies," said Arquette.

-Arquette decided to make the killer obsessed with Ronald Reagan because he wanted the film to be a commentary on Reagan-era policies.
+Arquette decided to make the killer obsessed with Ronald Reagan because he wanted the film to be a commentary on Reagan era- policies.
 Said Arquette, "Reagan was president, and governor while I was growing up in California and I remember for the first time I saw homeless people everywhere and that was due to cuts in mental health that he did.
 Then after that, I saw a Reagan mask at one point...I was like 'oh, wait a second.'
 It reminded me of… William Shatner's mask that they used to be Michael Myers, so from there on it all kind of came together."
 Arquette wrote the script with Joe Harris, adding elements of political satire.

-The Tripper was shot in Santa Cruz, California.
+The Tripper was shot in Boulder Creek.
+The redwood mountains of Santa Cruz, California.

 In August 2007, writer-producer Fritz Jünker sued the Arquettes' production company, Coquette Productions, Inc., for copyright infringement, claiming Jünker's 2001 film, The Truth About Beef Jerky, was the basis for The Tripper.
 The Truth About Beef Jerky was also shot in the same state park north of Santa Cruz, several years before The Tripper.
-The case never went to court, and was eventually dropped, because Jünker could not afford to take the case to court.
+The case never went to court and was eventually dropped, because Jünker could not afford to take the case to court.